Jaacky/sorcery-wiki/User-Activation.md

 And a mailer with two actions:
     rails g mailer UserMailer activation_needed_email activation_success_email

+You really don't have to use ActionMailer.
+You can use any ruby object that responds to the above actions.
+Actually these method names are configurable too!
+This is useful in case you want to send emails in the background, with gems such as 'delayed_job'.
+Simply pass your own 'mailer' and make it create the background jobs as you normally would, when triggered by Sorcery.

 We need to edit the mailer and add a 'user' parameter to each action because sorcery will send each action the new user as a parameter:
 ```ruby